top of page

 PERILS OF USING PAPER FOOD CONTAINERS

-In the quest for more sustainable alternatives to plastic, single-use paper food containers have gained popularity.
+Single-use paper food containers have gained popularity in the quest for more sustainable alternatives to plastic.
 They are often perceived as a safer and more environmentally friendly option.
-However, the reality is that these containers can also pose significant risks to both human health and the environment, especially when used to package hot foods.
+However, these containers can also pose significant risks to human health and the environment, mainly when used to package hot foods.

 Health Risks of Single-Use Paper Containers

-While the paper itself is generally considered safe, the problem arises from the coatings and additives used to make these containers suitable for holding food.
-Many single-use paper containers are lined with plastic or treated with chemicals to make them water and grease-resistant.
-One of the most concerning groups of chemicals used in these containers is per- and polyfluoroalkyl substances (PFAS), often referred to as “forever chemicals” due to their persistence in the environment.
+While the paper is generally considered safe, the problem arises from the coatings and additives used to make these containers suitable for holding food.
+Many single-use paper containers are lined with plastic or treated with chemicals to make them water—and grease-resistant.
+One of the most concerning chemicals used in these containers is per- and poly-fluoroalkyl substances (PFAS), often called "forever chemicals" due to their persistence in the environment.

 • Chemical Leaching: When hot food is placed in these containers, PFAS and other harmful chemicals can leach into the food.
 This is particularly problematic with fatty, salty, or acidic foods, which can increase the rate of chemical migration.